AndreaKe/AST24-SQL-dialects-comparison/README.md

 - Cannot connect to Postgres:
   - Make sure that the Postgres server is running on the correct port.
 You can start it for example with `>  postgres -c log_statement=all -c log_destination='stderr,csvlog' -c logging_collector=o`.
 The user that executes this has to have permission to postgres.
 You might need to login with the postgres user using `su - postgres` before executing the previous command.
-- Cannot connect to mySQL
+- Cannot connect to MySQL
   - You might have defined a password for MySQL during installation.
 We use the user root and assume that the password is empty.
 If that is not the case for you, you can specify the password with `--mysql_pw [your password]`.
 - The MySQL server is running with the --read-only option so it cannot execute this statement
   - Ensure that you have executed 'SET GLOBAL read_only = OFF;' before executing `run_tests.py`.
-- Setting the mySQL root user password to an empty string:
+- Setting the MySQL root user password to an empty string:
-  - Log in to mySQL using sudo `sudo mysql -u root`, then execute `ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY '';` and finally `exit`.
+  - Log in to MySQL using sudo `sudo mysql -u root`, then execute `ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY '';` and finally `exit`.

 ## 3 Extracting Tests from the PostgreSQL Test Suite